Guide: Responding to Negative and Positive Reviews

 Here is an example of a public reply in our review widget to a 1st-party review.

-#3 Google Review replies give your response reach
+#3 Replying to Google Reviews gives your response reach

 Google is the world’s most popular search engine and you’ll notice it’s serving reviews with almost every search in many of it’s results.